Name:

 > FCM

-• Provide your Server Key.
-For information on getting an FCM Server Key, see the section Setting Up FCM/GCM Guide.
+• Provide your service account key (json file) path (relative or absolute).
+For information on getting an FCM service account key, see the section Setting Up FCM/GCM Guide.
 Use the steps in the next section to connect your app to your backend.

 Connect to Your Backend